askomics/flaskomics/docs/index.md

 AskOmics is a visual SPARQL query interface supporting both intuitive data integration and querying while shielding the user from most of the technical difficulties underlying RDF and SPARQL.

-AskOmics allows heterogeneous data (formatted as tabular files, GFF, BED or native RDF files) to be loaded into an RDF triplestore, to be transparently and interactively queried through a user-friendly interface.
+AskOmics helps loading heterogeneous data (formatted as tabular files, GFF, BED or native RDF files) into an RDF triplestore, to be transparently and interactively queried through a user-friendly interface.

 AskOmics also support federated queries to external SPARQL endpoints.